technomancy/leiningen/README.md

 Place a project.clj file in the project root that looks something like this:

     (defproject leiningen "0.5.0-SNAPSHOT"
+      :description "A build tool designed not to set your hair on fire."
       :dependencies [[org.clojure/clojure "1.1.0-alpha-SNAPSHOT"]
                      [org.clojure/clojure-contrib "1.0-SNAPSHOT"]
                      [ant/ant-launcher "1.6.2"]